Website transparency : Cookies and privacy notice

 What’s been forgotten is that the General Data Protection Regulation (GDPR) is not against data processing when done in respect with the data subject rights.
-The amount of electronically available data and curation and storage tools, justify a better protection.
+The increasingly high amount of electronically available data and curation combined with easy storage tools, justify a better protection.
 Privacy is a Fundamental Human Right, for dignity and freedom.

-The equation is simple : Privacy = Transparency + Control
+The prevacy equation is simple : Privacy = Transparency + Control

 A balance of rights and freedom of data subjects with respect to the interest of the business.

-Before the GDPR, data protection directive lacked uniformity and the necessary certainty throughout the EU.
-The new Regulation is based on harmonisation and the European Data Protection Board (EDPB) is the authority in charge of the consistency mechanism – Article 63 – to make sure the regulation and its enforcement are harmoniously applied by all national Data Protection Authorities (DPAs).
+Before the GDPR, data protection directive compliance lacked uniformity and required certainty throughout the EU.
+The new Regulation is based on harmonisation and the European Data Protection Board (EDPB) is the authority in charge of the consistency mechanism – Article 63 – to make sure the regulation and its enforcement are harmoniously applied throughout national Data Protection Authorities (DPAs).

 One of the more pro-active DPAs has been the French Commission Nationale de l’Informatique et des Libertes (CNIL) producing many guidelines in both French and English, including a very useful Privacy Impact Assessment (PIA) tool.
-So, I would like to think French companies have benefited from all necessary guidances to comply after two years period of preparation and 6 months after the GDPR entered into effect.
+We could therefore presume French companies have benefited from all necessary guidances to comply after two years period of preparation and 6 months after the GDPR entered into effect.